nedu10/optiworks/README.md

 Optiworks is currently available for Windows users, with installation files accessible in https://drive.google.com/file/d/1CBRr7x1XJPNiXnU93xSDhJyN3NsL2__w/view.
 The installation process follows standard procedures for Windows applications.
-Users can install the software by executing the in- staller and following the on-screen instructions.
+Users can install the software by executing the installer and following the on-screen instructions.
 No additional configurations or dependencies are required post-installation.